Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Experiments

 We qualitatively support our empirical classification results (Table \ref{tableRes1}) by plotting the t-SNE \cite{van2008visualizing} embedding of the encodings on CLAPP and on our method with decomposition (Figure \ref{tsne}).
 The plot shows the potential of our decomposition approach in separating representations of different classes.
 However, we note that separability of t-SNE clusters depends on the chosen dataset and the visualized classes.
 For instance, the class with speed limit sign 20km/h will form a cluster that is much closer to classes of other speed limit signs.
-Further visualization on different classes as well as on STL10 dataset can be found in the appendix.